the-teachingRSE-project/competencies/competencies.md

 courses from multiple domain sciences both from within and outside their home domain.
 This enables them to quickly adapt their vocabulary and thinking to other disciplines.

-During the MSc programme, students should pick an RSE specialization from the list in this paper and attend additional courses to deepen their knowledge in the field.
-Example courses for specialization might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.
+During the MSc programme, students should pick an RSE specialisation from the list in this paper and attend additional courses to deepen their knowledge in the field.
+Example courses for specialisation might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.

-The programme is finalized with a Master thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
+The programme is finalised with a master's thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
 The thesis should answer a relevant research question from the domain using computational methods.
-Software development is required, and the code is part of the gradeable deliverables.
+Software development is required, and the code is part of the gradable deliverables.
 The RSE supervisor ensures and grades the software craftsmanship aspects of the project.
 Alternatively, interested candidates might also answer a research question from research software engineering research.

 ## An example of a possible career path
 ### Intro

-Meet Kay, Kim's younger sister [@Anzt2020] who currently studies researchology in a Bachelor programme in the established domain of researchonomy at University of Orithena (UofO).
+Meet Kay, Kim's younger sister [@Anzt2020] who currently studies researchology in a bachelor's programme in the established domain of researchonomy at University of Orithena (UofO).
 We will follow Kay’s fictional career to illustrate how education, job-experience and a career in academic institutions could lead to becoming a successful RSE.
 In Kay’s world, some of the measures this paper proposes have already been implemented.

-### Bachelor
+### Bachelor's Degree

 Through a program like DaLiJe or The Missing Semester [@Athalye2023], Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
-She uses those tools to create and automate the production of her Bachelor thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor thesis enabling her to graduate with honours from the faculty of researchonomy.
+She uses those tools to create and automate the production of her bachelor's thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor's thesis enabling her to graduate with honours from the faculty of researchonomy.

-### Master
+### Master's Degree

-Kay ponders whether to continue with computational researchology, which her Bachelor supervisor is responsible for, or enrol in a generic RSE Master programme.
+Kay ponders whether to continue with computational researchology, which her bachelor's supervisor is responsible for, or enrol in a generic RSE master's programme.
 Researchers in computational researchology need to acquire a large part of the general RSE know-how presented in this paper and specialise in Quantum-Accelerated Bayesian Optimisation methods.
 However, Kay decides to go the more generic route of a dedicated RSE programme because she wants to continue in academia,